duneroadrunner/SaferCPlusPlus/README.md

 Normally the [`return_value()`](#return_value) function wrapper will reject (with a compile error) scope pointers as unsafe return values.
 But the `rsv::as_a_returnable_fparam()` function can be used to (immediately) obtain a "returnable" version of a scope pointer function parameter.
 Because it's generally safe to return a reference to an object if that reference was passed as a parameter.
 Well, as long as the object is not a temporary object.
 So unlike [`rsv::as_an_fparam()`](#as_an_fparam), `rsv::as_a_returnable_fparam()` will not accept scope pointers to temporaries, as returning a (scope) reference to a temporary would be unsafe even if the reference was passed as a function parameter.
 So for scope reference parameters you have to choose between being able to use it as a return value, or supporting references to temporaries.
 (Or neither.)

-Note that using the `rsv::as_a_returnable_fparam()` function on anything other than local function parameters is unsafe, and currently there is no compile-time enforcement of this restriction.
+Note that using the `rsv::as_a_returnable_fparam()` function on anything other than local function parameters would be unsafe, and wouldn't be prevented by the type system.
+Safety enforcement is reliant on a companion tool like [scpptool](https://github.com/duneroadrunner/scpptool).

 usage example: